smithfarm/ceph-auto-aws/README.md

 ## How to spin up delegates

-First, make sure the delegates do not already exist
+First, make sure the delegates do not already exist.
+This can be done either via the Amazon EC2 Web Console or by running the `list-public-ips.py` script (see below).

 Second, edit the `aws.yaml` file.
-Modify the `install_subnets` section so it matches the list of delegates you wish to spin up, e.g.:
+Modify the `install_subnets` section so it matches the list of delegates you wish to spin up.
+For example, the following snippet shows the syntax for installing delegates 1-3:
 <pre>
 install_subnets:
 - 1